sample from the novel „Beinahe Alaska“, published 2020 by mare, Hamburg

 ‘Once everyone was in, they were told to crawl to the stern.
 Then the rigging was loosened on that side.
 The boat slipped down a little so it hung off the hull at an angle.
 See, like this.
 Then the passengers had to crawl to the other end, the rigging was loosened there, and the boat dropped on that side.
 They kept doing this, back and forth, back and forth, and so the lifeboat eventually made it down to the water.
 A Polish guy told me, Tomek.
 He was actually there.
 The pensioners, he said, were suddenly all very agile.’

-Mr Mücke was from Berlin, like me, and before he retired, he had worked first as a watchmaker, then as a teacher at a vocational school.
+Herr Mücke was from Berlin, like me, and before he retired, he had worked first as a watchmaker, then as a teacher at a vocational school.
 After his wife died, he started travelling, just upped and left, and now he rarely spent any time at home.
 Not to get the wrong idea, he said, that required a lot of money, but with the right kind of prep you could do it.

 ‘I’ve been to the Annapurna four times already, just not to the top, we only ever made it to base camp.
-Last time I got to know a young woman who said, “Mr Mücke, if ever you want to go to Mongolia, give me a call.
+Last time I got to know a young woman who said, “Herr Mücke, if ever you want to go to Mongolia, give me a call.
 I’ll arrange that for you.”
 And I’m telling you, that takes a lot of preparation!
 Starting with getting a car – you try to get a car in Mongolia, there are no rental companies, no petrol stations, no AA, either your car works or you break down and then you’re stuck, until next spring if you’re unlucky.
-Anyway, you need to prepare everything from a car to the coins you need to buy a prayer book for the ghosts.
-No matter where you go, you always have to hang up a prayer book in order to placate the ancestors, because the dead own the land.
+Anyway, you need to prepare everything from a car to the coins you need to buy a prayer cloth for the ghosts.
+No matter where you go, you always have to hang up a prayer cloth in order to placate the ancestors, because the dead own the land.
 At least the Mongolians believe that, and that’s why you always have to hang up bits of cloth that you have to pay for.
-I offered to pay my guide’s cloth bits but she said that wouldn’t work, everybody must pay for themselves.
-Here, it’s simple, we’re at sea.
+I offered to pay my guide’s cloth but she said that wouldn’t work, everybody must pay for their own.
+Here, we’re at sea.
 We don’t have to hang up any bits of cloth here.’

 I looked out the window and let my eyes wander across the heaving, dark grey mass of water.

 The sea outside had decided to turn a dull anthracite.
 The contours of the coast were thrown into relief.
-I had taken my sketch book on board with me, the watercolours too, even though I know I would not use them.
+I had taken my sketch book on board with me, the watercolours too, even though I knew I would not use them.
 Recently all I’d been drawing was lines, contours.
 It wasn’t even intentional.
 First I’d stopped using red, then lost all interest in yellow, green, blue.
 At some point I left out the shadows too.
-In photographs, this went unnoticed, and for coloured illustrations I used the computer.
+In photographs, this went unnoticed, for coloured illustrations I now used the computer.

-‘You always think that it gets pitch black out at sea, but that’s not true,’ Mr Mücke said, noticing my gaze.
-‘In a storm, the darkness becomes really spooky.
+‘You always think that it gets pitch black out at sea, but that’s not true,’ Herr Mücke said, noticing my gaze.
+‘In a storm, the darkness becomes spooky.
 That’s what it was like on the Bremen.
 The wind was almost fifty knots.
 Or was it fifty kilometres per hour?
 Anyway, we’d covered half the distance between South America and the Antarctic.
 I felt so ill they took me to the sick bay, then the nurses had to rush off, and I was all on my own, lying there.
 Up and down the ship went, and the noise!
 I thought we were done for.’

 He folded his napkin, placed it next to his plate and wiped a few crumbs off the table with his hand.
 ‘Now, now, don’t look so worried.
 The sea is still calm.
 The wind is blowing our way.
 Perhaps we will even get across the pond faster if it keeps blowing this way.’